MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 ### --printbackground
 Enable print background when using no header/footer template.
 ### -s / --single
 Path to a single markdown file to convert to PDF.
 If you want to write your changelog in the wiki, this is your parameter to only convert a single page.
--p parameter is required, too.
 ### -v / --verbose
 Verbose mode.
 Logging will added to the console window